 While there are multiple definitions of Color Theory, there is a basic knowledge that helps define the essence of it.
-Color Theory is not only the series of hues known as the color wheel, it is a valuable structure of guidance to mixing color, and the visual emotions it invokes.
+Color Theory is not only the series of hues known as the color wheel, but it is also a valuable structure of guidance to mixing color, and the visual emotions it invokes.
 The color wheel is composed of primary, secondary and tertiary colors.
-Primary colors are red, yellow, and blue.
+The primary colors are red, yellow, and blue.
 These three pigments remain solid on the color wheel, as they cannot be formed by the combination of any other colors.
-Primary colors are the true originators- hues from which all other colors are derived from.
-Secondary colors are formed when mixing primary colors; resulting with green, orange, and purple.
+Primary colors are the true originators- hues from which all other colors are derived.
+Secondary colors are created when mixing primary colors; resulting with green, orange, and purple.
 Tertiary colors are formed by mixing a primary and a secondary color, creating yellow-orange, red-orange, red-violet, blue-violet, blue-green, and yellow-green.
-Colors can be categorized into three hue variant descriptors; cool, warm and neutral.
+Colors are categorized into three hue variant descriptors; cool, warm and neutral.

-By mixing colors and exploring different color combinations, one can reap the benefits of different colors’ impacts by carefully integrating them together into a singular space.
+By mixing colors and exploring different color combinations, one can reap the benefits of different colors’ impacts by carefully integrating them into a single space.

 Interior designer Sarah Barnard (WELL AP + LEED AP) further explains, “In spaces like the minimalist Santa Monica retreat where the dominant color scheme is a pure, dove white- the minimal use of color is emphasized by contrast.
 The analogous color scheme [colors adjacent to one another on the color wheel] like yellow, green, and blue, inspire a light, energetic space that feels alive and vibrant.”